Holdome History, Family Crest & Coats of Arms

 Early History of the Holdome family

-Another 320 words (23 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holdome research.
+Another 87 words (6 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdome History in all our PDF Extended History products and printed products wherever possible.

 Holdome Spelling Variations